mimvoid/neocities-site/src/content/fonts/collections/display/index.md

 {{% license "ofl" %}}

+<span class="primary">Variant</span>: 700 weight

 {{% pangram font="Baloo 2" %}}

 Baloo 2 is round and informal.
-This one is the 700 weight version.

-While its Latin writing system is nice, it's primarily for South Asian scripts like Devanagari, Bengali, Malayam, Telugu, and more.
+Its Latin writing system is nice, but it's actually primarily for South Asian scripts like Devanagari, Bengali, Malayam, Telugu, and more!

 Unfortunately, I haven't figured out how to display them yet.
-Please see the source for previews!
+Please see the source for previews.

 ## Limelight